 If your dog is being fed a boutique diet, you could try switching to a different formulation- ideally to a brand that conducts feeding trials.
 These brands not only calculate that their food is balanced by checking the profile of each ingredient added, but they also periodically feed a cohort of dogs their food and measure the actual uptake of nutrients to ensure that dogs can process the diet as intended.

 This is the best way to ensure that a diet is complete and balanced and therefore can’t be resulting in a nutrient deficiency.
-Some dry kibbles aren’t as nutrient-dense, so it’s smart to look for foods that are formulated specifically to a dog’s age, especially true in older dogs.
+Some dry kibbles aren’t as nutrient-dense, so it’s smart to look for foods that are formulated specifically for a dog’s age, especially true in older dogs.

-Snacking and Hunger
+Snacking And Hunger

 Most vets agree that dogs eat grass as part of their normal lifestyle.
 Since so many dogs do it, and wild dogs and wolves too, it suggests that it’s a deep-rooted instinct.
 Many vets suspect dogs simply like the taste!
 If they are picky eaters, they may shy away from eating normal food and chew on grass instead.